snowplow/snowplowanalytics.com/_posts/2017-07-25-snowplow-mini-0.3.0-released.md

 * authenticate Iglu chema registry access from Stream Enrich ([issue #92][92])
 * converting shell scripts to ansible playbooks for provisioning ([issue #52][52])

+<h2 id="roadmap">X. Roadmap</h2>

+We have plenty planned for Snowplow Mini, and hope to increase the pace of development on this critical Snowplow project over the coming months.

+Our first priority is around **robustness**.
+Currently under the hood Snowplow Mini uses *Unix named pipes* to communicate between the various bundled micro-services.
+These pipes are relatively fragile - and so we are embarking on a project to add [NSQ][nsq] to all of the relevant micro-services.
+NSQ will provide a much more robust queueing system for Snowplow Mini.

+We are also excited about extending Snowplow Mini's new **Control Plane**.
+Through the Control Plane we can let non-technical users modify and tweak every aspect of their running pipeline.
+We are also considering whether Snowplow Mini's Control Plane could be the blueprint for a more generalized control plane for the wider Snowplow ecosystem - watch this space!

+A final important philosophical change involves changing Snowplow Mini from *inherently stateful* to **stateless by default**.
+XXXXX

+If you have other changes and suggestions for the roadmap, please let us know in our [forums][discourse].

 <h2 id="getting-help">6.
 Getting Help</h2>

+DOCUMENTATION LINK?

-If you have any questions or run into any problems, please [raise an issue][issues] or get in touch with us through [the usual channels][talk-to-us].
+If you run into any problems, please [raise a bug][issues] or get in touch with us through [the usual channels][talk-to-us].